 Ahhh-choo!
 Keeping Home Allergens at Bay

 Summer is not the best season for allergy sufferers.
 Allergens are everywhere; there is no escaping the congestion, sneezing and itchy eyes that plague allergy sufferers.
 Outside allergens lurk in the mulch, leaf piles, gutters and anywhere that pollen and mold spores can be found, sending allergy sufferers indoors.
 Unfortunately there is a whole different source of allergens inside.
 Dust, mold, mildew, dander and mites inhabit the furniture, knick-knacks, draperies, bedding, carpeting, pets and what seems like every spot in between, just waiting to wreak havoc.
+If you notice mold formation in your home, make sure to immediately contact a mold removal specialist for mold inspections and treatment.

 Although avoiding allergens seems next to impossible, it is not necessary to strip your house of everything that you love to create an allergy-free area.
 Allergy sufferers can improve the quality of their lives by understanding how allergens function and focusing on basic allergen control.